Dressing a crystal ritual candle for my altar is one of my favorite ways to create more magic with crystals.

 Gather Your Candle-Dressing Supplies:

 - You’ll need a candle of your choice for dressing.
 Choose a color that corresponds to your intention.
-If you need help matching up your candle color to your intention, check out this guide to color magic I’ve created for you.
 When choosing your candle, you’ll also want to consider size.
 I love working with the small ritual altar candles because they’re really easy to handle while dressing, and the short burn time works well for meditation, healing work, or spellcraft.

 - You’ll also need a separate t-lite candle to help you with the dressing of your ritual candle.

 - To make this a crystal ritual candle, you’ll need a very small stone (the little tumbled crystal chips seem to work best for candle dressing).
 The stone you choose should correspond to the intention you’ve chosen for your candle.

 - You may also choose to include some dried herbs or flowers of your choice.
 Again, be sure these correspond to the intention or theme that you’ve set for this ritual candle.
 Only use herbs that are safe to burn; you can always do a bit of research if you’re uncertain about this.
 You should also avoid using any herbs that you might be allergic to.
 It’s best if the dried herbs are in fairly small pieces (but they don’t have to be turned to dust either).
 If you think of the size of the dried herbs in your kitchen spice rack, this is a good size to aim for.

 - You’ll also need a small to medium-sized shallow dish.
 Glass or ceramic is great.
 Just be sure to choose something that will fit your chosen candle.
 When in doubt, a dinner plate usually works great.